Thoughts about life and current events from the perspective of a retired guy with too much time on his hands.

 Finally, I have my house back.

-article today about how badly some lottery winners have fared.
+I was somewhat dismayed to read an article today about how badly some lottery winners have fared.
 It seems that the sudden influx of a huge amount of money can be a bad thing for a lot of people.
 Especially people who have no experience with wealth.
 A lot of the "winners" have ended up bankrupt and despised by their families.
 One winner's brother hired a hit-man to kill him in hopes of inheriiting the fortune.
 I recall reading a profile a few years ago about a young woman who won something like twenty million.
 She was unhappy after a few years because her relationship with siblings and parents had become strained.
 "No matter what I gave them, they didn't think it was enough." she said after buying new homes for her family members that were slightly smaller than hers.
 They thought she was selfish.
 She thought they were moneygrubbing.

 This would never happen to me.
 If I won, I would give all the money to charity: The Noonan Rectal Itch Foundation.
 This venerable organization is dedicated to finding not just a treatment but a cure for this agonizing condition.